William Eubank: The Signal

-To cast the film, Eubank met with actors over Skype from New Mexico, settling on Australian actor Brenton Thwaites, English actor Olivia Cooke, and American actor Beau Knapp.
+To cast the film, Eubank met with actors over Skype from New Mexico, settling on Australian actor Brenton Thwaites, English actor Olivia Cooke and American actor Beau Knapp.
 For props, Eubank worked with Legacy Effects to design custom pieces.
 After two years of pre-production, The Signal began shooting in Albuquerque, where it was occasionally hampered by sandstorms.
 The film's 29-day shoot took place in New Mexico and Ohio.

-Eubank chose Brian Berdan, an editor who worked on David Lynch's Blue Velvet and Twin Peaks, to edit the film.
+Eubank chose Brian Berdan, who had worked on David Lynch's Blue Velvet and Twin Peaks, to edit the film.
 Berdan and Eubank had collaborated before, Berdan having edited Love.
-Eubank described his work with Berdan saying "Brian’s sensibilities are different from mine; on my first film, Love, I realized that Brian had another way of looking at things than I did.
+Eubank described his work with Berdan, saying: "Brian’s sensibilities are different from mine; on my first film, Love, I realized that Brian had another way of looking at things than I did.
 I’ve come to appreciate his perspective, his fresh viewpoint, so much."

 While praising the film's "exquisite visual design", Variety called it "ultimately quite silly".

 Underwater

 In 2016, Eubank began work on the 20th Century Fox and Chernin Entertainment film Underwater.
 Eubank's third feature was his largest production so far.
 From a script by Black List screenwriter Brian Duffield, Underwater follows a crew of deep-sea researchers who must navigate across the ocean floor after their station is destroyed.
-Eubank cast Kristen Stewart and Game of Thrones-actress Jessica Henwick in the lead roles.
-The film also features Silicon Valley-star T. J. Miller, Vincent Cassel, John Gallagher Jr., and Gunner Wright, who worked with Eubank previously on Love.
+Eubank cast Kristen Stewart and Jessica Henwick in the lead roles.
+The film also features T. J. Miller, Vincent Cassel, John Gallagher Jr. and Gunner Wright, who worked with Eubank previously on Love.
 Eubank chose Montenegrin cinematographer Bojan Bazelli to lens the movie.
-The film began shooting in March 2017 in New Orleans and completed principal photography on May 28, 2017.
-It was edited by Brian Berdan, who also edited Eubank's first two films.
+The film began shooting in March 2017 in New Orleans, and completed principal photography on May 28, 2017.
+It was edited once again by Brian Berdan.
 Underwater was released to theatres on January 10, 2020.